23subbhashit/StoryTellar/README.md

   - Provides statistical methods like zscore and iqr(interquartile range)
   - Support for categorical and numerical data plotting, using matplotlib and seaborn.

+## Documentation
+The  documentation for this can be found here : [Getting Started](https://pandas.pydata.org/pandas-docs/stable/install.html#installing-from-source).

 ## Installation

 ```